Without cheats! Monarcas beats Chivas in the e-Liga MX

 – #LigaBBVAMX #TuCasaTuCancha (@LigaBBVAMX) May 21, 2020

-Already in 56 ′ himself César Huerta fired with power to the first post and put the 2-1; just a few seconds later Jesús ‘el Canelo’ Angulo he took off his markers and with a cross shot reached the tie.
+Already in the 56‘ Own César Huerta fired with power to the first post and put the 2-1; just a few seconds later Jesús ‘el Canelo’ Angulo he took off his markers and with a cross shot reached the tie.

 📹 # NoTeLoPerdas # Revívelo